Are the spending habits of children in the Pocket Money Index useful to reveal insights into the economy and stock market?

 What can the Pocket Money Index tell us?

 “Do not save what is left after spending,” exhorts Warren Buffett, “but spend what is left after saving.”

 RoosterMoney, the pocket money app, recently revealed some interesting trends about the spending habits of the young.
 No longer are they spending their pocket money on books, magazines, and sweets – but online games.
 After all, what can they do during a national emergency lockdown?
 Physical leisure activities have all but stopped.
 School teachings are migrating online.
 The digitalisation of the economy is accelerating at an unprecedented pace.

-According to RoosterMoney’s quarterly Pocket Money Index, a survey of 24,000 app users over quarter Apr-Jun 2020, topping the pocket money spending chart are Roblox, Fortnite, and Lego.
+According to RoosterMoney’s quarterly Pocket Money Index, a survey of 24,000 app users over quarter Apr-Jun 2020, topping the pocket money spending chart are Roblox (see our analysis on the Roblox share price), Fortnite, and Lego.
 This is the first time in recent years that video games capture the bulk of youngsters’ spending (see below).

 The amount of pocket money kids are saving has also risen to a high of 43.5%, up from 38% in 2019.
 The annual pocket money is now estimated to be £239, or £4.60 a week.

 Will Carmichael, CEO of RoosterMoney, observed that the economy is “becoming a cashless society” and that it “reflected not only our spending habits, but in that of our children too.”
 Moreover, he added that “what’s encouraging is that the savings rates are so high regardless of what’s going on in the world.”
 This is an interesting observation.